Angela-Rene/Trees_in_NYC/presentation.md

 You’re welcome to select any available time that works for you — it doesn’t have to be during your usual class time.
 If you have any questions, don’t hesitate to reach out to @Tonia, @Dan Collins, @Blake Herbert or @Ailene Johnston.
 Good luck — you’ve got this! :muscle::skin-tone-5:

+Virtual Environment Instructions
+After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
+Create a virtual environment in the project folder.
+Activate the virtual environment.
+Install the required packages.
+When you are done working on your repo, deactivate the virtual environment.
+Virtual environment commands
+-
+-
+-
+-

+Note for VS Code Users:

+If you're using VS Code to run the Jupyter Notebook or Python script, ensure that the virtual environment(venv) is selected as the kernel.
+This is necessary for the modules installed from requirements.txt to be active when running the project.

+To select the kernel, open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on Mac) and search for "Python: Select Interpreter".
+Choose the one for the virtual environment (venv).